binkley/basilisk-kt/README.md

 When sensible, the build never prints output on success; however, on failure, the build prints the right information to address the failure.

-There are a set of external issues to address:
+There is a set of external issues to address:

 - [Kapt complains when processing factory replacement](https://github.com/micronaut-projects/micronaut-core/issues/1902)
 - [Kapt complains annotations are non-incremental with Kotlin 1.3.50](https://github.com/micronaut-projects/micronaut-core/issues/2019)